Deltares/Wflow.jl/docs/src/user_guide/step4_running.md

 ```

 When starting a run, you will see basic run information on the screen, as well as a progress
-bar, that gives an estimate of how much time is needed to finish the simulaion:
+bar, that gives an estimate of how much time is needed to finish the simulation:

 ```
 ┌ Info: Run information